eembc/mlmark/targets/tensorflow_lite/README.md

  https://www.tensorflow.org/lite/guide/python

 * Some systems may require TensorFlow 1.15rc2:

 ~~~
 sudo pip3 install tensorflow==1.15rc2
 ~~~

 ## Model Conversion

+The "golden" MLMark Tensorflow models provided in this benchmark were converted two ways:

+1. The `fp32` models were created using the `tflite_convert` program from Tensorflow.
+Examples can be found on the [Tensorflow website](https://www.tensorflow.org/lite/convert/cmdline_examples).

-The "golden" MLMark Tensorflow models provided in this benchmark were converted from Tensorflow to TensorflowLite, and then quantized post-training using PTIQ on 200 images from the relevant data set.
-Refer to the scripts in the `utility` for the exact commands used to perform the conversion.
+2. The `int8` models were converted and quantized from the `.pb` file to `.tflite` by using post-training full-integer quantisation (PTIQ) with 200 calibration images from the relevant data set.
+The code for this can be found in the `utility` directory in this target.

 ## OpenCV 4.x